jzhoubu/jzhoubu.github.io/index.md

 layout: default
 ---
 # Hello!
 🎓 I am a Ph.D. candidate at the Hong Kong University of Science and Technology (HKUST).
 I have previously interned at Microsoft Research Asia (in 2020, 2023) and Noah's Ark Lab (in 2022).
-Prior to HKUST, I received B.S. in mathematics from Sun Yat-sen University.
+Prior to HKUST, I received B.S. in mathematics from Sun Yat-sen University (SYSU).

 💡 My primary research interests lie in: